 However, conditions are important to encourage biodegradability.
 Products that will biodegrade in nature or in home compost heaps may not biodegrade in landfills, where there's not enough bacteria, light, and water to move the process along.

-Biodegradable ≠ Compost-Friendly
+Biodegradable ≠ Compostable

 Biodegradable Claims on Plastic in California

 Businesses operating or selling to customers in California will have an extra impetus to be careful with these terms.
 California tends to have more stringent regulations involving food and product environmental claims (hence the warning labels stating items have been "found by the State of California to cause cancer, birth defects or other reproductive harm").

-When it comes to biodegradable claims, the state also is out in front with regulations limiting the use of certain terms.

-In California, it's illegal to sell any plastic item, or any item with plastic packaging, that includes a label stating it's "biodegradable," "degradable," "decomposable," "compostable" or "marine degradable" (or any alternate form of those terms).
+When it comes to biodegradable claims, the state is also out in front with regulations limiting the use of certain terms.
+For example, in Calfornia, it's illegal to sell any plastic item, or any item with plastic packaging, that includes a label stating it's "biodegradable," "degradable," "decomposable," "compostable" or "marine degradable" (or any alternate form of those terms).

-It's also illegal in the state to sell a plastic product labeled "home compostable" (or some equivalent claim) unless the manufacturer holds a Vincotte OK Compost Home certificate.
+It's also illegal in the state to sell a plastic product labeled "home compostable" (or some equivalent claim) unless the manufacturer holds a Vincotte OK Compost HOME certificate.
 Vincotte is a Belgium-based inspection and certification organization.
 Finally, the state bans the use of potentially misleading marketing terms, such as "environmentally friendly," when they're applied to plastic products and packaging.